lorenzobrigato/gem/datasets/clamm/README.md

 ## ⚙️ Usage

 This dataset can be loaded using `gem.datasets.CLaMMDataset`.
-The dataset identifier is `"clamm"`.
+The dataset identifier is `clamm`.